 There are a range of crimes associated with payment cards, payment systems such as point-of-sale terminals and cash machines (ATMs).
 The prevalence of online payment has been a boon to criminals opening up a host of new opportunities.

-Crimes range from actual physical attacks on ATMs, for example using explosives, to sophisticated cyberfraud such as black-box attacks where an unauthorised device sends commands directly to the ATM cash dispenser.
+Crimes range from actual physical attacks on ATMs, for example using explosives, to sophisticated cyberfraud such as black-box attacks where an unauthorized device sends commands directly to the ATM cash dispenser.

 Card-Present and Card-Not-Present fraud